totaljs/jComponent/readme.md

     });

     // OPTIONAL
-    // Watch the state of value, suitable for toggling classes of element this.state = function(type) {
+    // Watch the state of the value, suitable for toggling classes of element
+    // IMPORTANT: The intial value executes this delegate. this.state = function(type) {
         // type === 1 : by developer
         // type === 2 : by input